 Novice Benchmark Interpretive Listening or Viewing I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
 This is my goal. l can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 What can I understand or interpret in authentic informational texts that I hear or view?
 I can identify the topic and some isolated facts from simple sentences in informational texts.
 Examples I can I can understand the name of a product, the cost and where to buy it from a radio ad.
 I can understand who to pick up and where to take them from a friends' voicemail.
 I can follow a YouTube video on how to play a simple game.
 I can understand an emergency alert during a TV show.
-I can understand when a sports announcer introduces the team players. x What can I understand or interpret in authentic fictional texts that I hear or view?
+I can understand when a sports announcer introduces the team players.
+X What can I understand or interpret in authentic fictional texts that I hear or view?
 I can identify the topic and some isolated elements from simple sentences in short fictional texts.
-Examples I can I can identify where and when a read-aloud story takes place.
-I can identify how to get to the next level when playing a video game.
-I can identify some of the events in a videostreamed show.
-I can identify some of the traits of a superhero described in video comic books.
-I can identify some actions described in a movie scene. x What can I understand or interpret in conversations or discussions that I hear or view, in which n I am not a l partici pant?
+Examples I can X What can I understand or interpret in conversations or discussions that I hear or view, in which n I am not a partici pant?
 I can understand familiar questions and simple sentences in conversations.
 Examples I can I can sometimes understand to whom people are directing their conversation.
 I can understand someone's simple descriptions of a photo.
 I can understand questions about someone's social schedule.
 I can understand simple compliments given to a hostess.
-I can understand simple questions a guest asks about family. x
+I can understand simple questions a guest asks about family.
+X

 Novice Benchmark Interpretive Reading I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
-This is my goal. l can do this with help.
-I can do this consistently.
+This is my goal. l can do this with help. l can do this consistently.
 I have provided evidence to demonstrate this.
 What can I understand or interpret in authentic informational texts that I read?
 I can identify the topic and some isolated facts from simple sentences in informational texts.
-Examples I can x I can identify the topic and some isolated elements from simple sentences in short fictional texts.
-Examples I can I can identify the topic of a short story.
-I can identify the topic of a poem.
-I can identify some of the events in a fairy tale.
-I can identify some of the traits of a superhero as described in a comic book.
-I can identify some actions described in a scene from a play. x What can I understand or interpret in conversations or discussions that I read, in which I am no ot a pa irticipo ant?
+Examples I can X What can I understand or interpret in authentic fictional texts that I read?
+I can identify the topic and some isolated elements from simple sentences in short fictional texts.
+Examples I can X What can I understand or interpret in conversations or discussions that I read, in which I am no ot a pc irticipo ant?
 I can understand familiar questions and simple sentences in conversations.
 Examples I can X